-Today’s web user has certain expectations about your site’s “Log In” links.
-This post covers a few methods to add these links to the expected location on your website.
-Use one of the options below to add a conditional “log in” link to a Menu in the WordPress Appearance > Menus admin page.
+This post covers a few methods to add a “Log In” and “Log Out” link to all the places where a user would expect to see them on your website.
+Use one of the options below to add a conditional “Log In” link to a Menu in the WordPress Appearance > Menus admin page.

 Use the Memberlite Theme